 Tax through an Umbrella Company

-Employee’s National Insurance: Once money is paid to you, you pay 12% of all income over £157 a week, as National Insurance.
-This means that 25.8% of all income earned will be paid to HMRC for National Insurances.
+Employee’s National Insurance: Once money is paid to you, you pay 8% of all income between £242.01 to £967 per week and then 2% of income over £967 per week, as National Insurance.
+This means that up to 21.8% of all income earned will be paid to HMRC for National Insurances.

 As an employer, the Umbrella Company is also liable for additional taxes such as the Apprenticeship Levy, which all businesses must pay when making payment to an employee.